What’s A Craftsman House? Style, History And Features

 - Earthy tones and colors

-Inside the home, the Craftsman-style is in the details.
-The exact design of a Craftsman house depends on the individualized house plans, but common features the Craftsman style include:
+Inside the home, the Craftsman style is in the details, featuring the work of master carpenters – thus the name “craftsman.”
+The exact design of a Craftsman house depends on the individualized house plans, but common interior features of the Craftsman style include:

 - Built-in cabinets and shelves

 - Prominently featured natural materials, including wood, stone and brick

 - Intimate spaces, such as kitchen nooks and window seats